joelenehales/weather-app/README.md

-# weather-app
+# Weather App
-A real-time weather app implemented using the OpenWeather API
+A real-time weather app built with HTML, CSS, and JavaScript, implemented using the OpenWeather API